Bpeduru/osticket-prereqs/README.md

 </p>
 <p>
 Went into control panel, Enabled internet information Services, CGI and common http features.
-IIS is the webserver thstg OSticket will be running on.
+IIS is the webserver that OSticket will be running on.
 </p>
 <br />